fabric8io/docker-maven-plugin/doc/manual/global-configuration.md

 * **skip.run** (`docker.skip.run`)
   If set dont create and start any containers with `docker:start` or `docker:run`
 * **skip.tag** (`docker.skip.tag`)
-  If set to `true` the plugin won't add any tags to images that have been built with `docker:build`
+  If set to `true` this plugin won't add any tags to images that have been built with `docker:build`
 * **sourceDirectory** (`docker.source.dir`) specifies the default directory that contains the assembly descriptor(s) used by the plugin.
 The default value is `src/main/docker`.
 This option is only relevant for the `docker:build` goal.